debs-obrien/debbie.codes/content/articles/nuxt-error-page.md

 <NuxtLink to="/">Home page</NuxtLink>
 ```

-Note: Although this page is in the layouts folder you do not use the `<Nuxt />` component in this page.
+Note: Although this page is in the layouts folder you do not use the `<NuxtPage />` component in this page.